 After completing my BM at Northwestern in 2010, I responded to this calling, during a year in San Miguel Dueñas, Guatemala, as a Young Adult Volunteer with the Presbyterian Church, USA.
 I lived with a Guatemalan host family, taught English and piano at Open Windows, played in an evangelical church band, became fluent in Spanish, learned traditional Guatemalan songs, cut out numerous pieces of cardboard for daily craft projects at an educational center, and learned to keep up with the sharp wit of teenagers.
 Most of all, I affirmed my love for the piano as I watched my students learn to enjoy making music.

 I moved to Oakland, CA for the music composition program at Mills College.
 I studied with Roscoe Mitchell and Chris Brown.
 I completed my MA in May 2013.
-I served for two years as music director at New Spirit Community Church, a progressive ecumenical community in Berkeley, CA. I now serve as Minister of Music at Bethel Community Presbyterian Church in San Leandro, CA and play for City of Refuge UCC in Oakland, CA, and the Pacific School of Religion.
-I am active in the bay area experimental music community, and a member of the free improvisation trio Ell3 with Jakob Pek and Joshua Marshall, and the duo 9Fingers with David Douglas.
+I served for two years as music director at New Spirit Community Church, a progressive ecumenical community in Berkeley, CA. I served four 5 years as Minister of Music at Bethel Community Presbyterian Church in San Leandro, CA and play for City of Refuge UCC in Oakland, CA, and the Pacific School of Religion.

 In 2014 I composed a new chamber opera called Heaven Down Here.
 It is a presentation of Jim Jones’ Peoples Temple, the California church that ended in the infamous Jonestown massacre.
 Through music, I recreate feelings that I experience simultaneously in studying their story: hope and fear; freedom and oppression.
 In approaching it, I am also struggling with my identity as a white person who worked with primarily black communities, using vibrant worship to advocate for social justice, like Jim Jones.
 We performed this piece for the first time in June 2014.
 Please contact me if you have questions or thoughts about this project.